Brick-Force-Aurora/Brick-Force/README.md

 - Steam should show you as playing 'Spacewar'.
 - To create a new lobby, enter a lobby name and hit 'Create' in the 'Setup (Steam)' menu.
 - Lobby owner acts as the host for the game.
-- Existing lobbies by others will appear in the 'Lobbies (Steam)' window, auto refreshes by default.
+- Existing lobbies by others will appear in the 'Lobbies (Steam)' menu, auto refreshes by default.
 - To join an existing lobby with at least one open slot, right click a lobby entry and click 'Join'.
 - If the host disconnects or leaves, the server and lobby get closed.
 - Ingame player names are determined by the Steam names.